nexmo-community/android-push-uploader/README.md

 This project is an online alternative for uploading your Android push certificates to Vonage.
 You can learn more about it in the [push notifications guide](https://developer.nexmo.com/client-sdk/setup/set-up-push-notifications/android#upload-your-certificate).

-The iOS version of this tool can be found[here](https://github.com/nexmo-community/ios-push-uploader).
+The iOS version of this tool can be found[on Github](https://github.com/nexmo-community/ios-push-uploader).

 ## Welcome to Vonage